Health in Emergencies

-During an emergency response, World Vision implements the interventions from our 7-11 strategy, prioritized to the context of the emergency.
+During an emergency response, World Vision implements the interventions from our Health and Nutrition Sector Approach, prioritized to the context of the emergency.

 The vast majority of childhood deaths in emergency context are due to the same conditions that take lives every year in non-emergency situations.
-Diarrhoeal diseases, measles, malaria, pneumonia are direct causes of child morbidity and mortality.
-In emergency conditions, the 7-11 MNCH programming interventions are given to provide services that hope to reduce these diseases that lead to child mortality.
+Diarrhoeal diseases, measles, malaria and pneumonia are direct causes of child morbidity and mortality.
+In emergency conditions, the Health and Nutrition programming interventions are given to provide services to reduce these diseases that lead to child mortality.

 Childbirth and Newborn Care:

-To prevent excess maternal and newborn death in emergency context, minimum initial services package for reporductive health are to be put into place.
+To prevent excess maternal and newborn death in emergency context, minimum initial services package for reproductive health are to be put into place.
 These include:

-- Establishing a referral network that facilitates transportation and communication to and from the health centre and the hospital, especially for emergency obsteric and newborn care
+- Establishing a referral network that facilitates transportation and communication to and from the health centre and the hospital, especially for emergency obstetric and newborn care

 - Providing clean delivery kits to all visibly pregnant women and to birthing facilities